Skip to navigation Skip to content

 If the payer already has a customer record before receiving the NZ 'In' Pre Transmittal request, and an Australian residency decision is not already recorded, pend the Australian habitual residency decision.

 If the payer has a residency decision recorded for a jurisdiction other than Australia, pend the Australian habitual residency decision and complete the appropriate steps to complete a referral for residency decision.
-Only customers with 1 or more active cases should be referred to the Specialist Residency Team.
+Only customers with one or more active cases should be referred to the Specialist Residency Team.
 See Residency decisions for Child support customers - Specialist Service Officer.

 If it is determined a payer is not habitually resident in Australia, add a note in the Individual Customer Details window stating why.
 Go to Step 5.